kuangxu/rinse-me-gently/README.md

 **Important Notes:**
 - Each part (Part A and Part B) has its own virtual environment and requirements file, keeping dependencies isolated.
 - If you see raw markdown code (with `#`, `**`, backticks, etc.), you're viewing it incorrectly.
 Use one of the methods above!
+- **Starting Part B directly?** Part B can be started independently, but if you're new to Python, virtual environments, or Git, we recommend starting with Part A first.
+Part B instructions reference Part A for detailed explanations of basic concepts like cloning repositories and setting up virtual environments.

 ## Repository Structure